 How to Get to Itsukushima Shrine

 The only way to reach the island is by ferry from the mainland.
-The cheaper option is to take the train along JR Sanyo Line to Miyajimaguchi Station (about 30 minutes/420¥ from Hiroshima Station), then walk down the big road south-east of the station for 5 minutes to the pier.
+The cheaper option is to take the train along the JR Sanyo Line to Miyajimaguchi Station (about 30 minutes/420¥ from Hiroshima Station), then walk down the big road south-east of the station for 5 minutes to the pier.

-The faster, albeit more expensive, option would be taking the high-speed ferry from Hiroshima Ujina Port, which takes about 30 minutes and costs 1,900¥.
-The schedule can be found here.
+The faster but more expensive option is to take the direct high-speed ferry from Hiroshima Ujina Port, which takes about 30 minutes and costs 1,900¥.
+You can check the schedule here.

 Where to Stay Near Itsukushima Shrine